ksarkies/kLAME/README.md

 Changes
 -------

+kLAME 3.0.1
+1. Update to QT5

 kLAME 3.0.0
-1. Update to QT5, replacing some obsolete code hung over from QT3.
+1. Update to QT4, replacing some obsolete code hung over from QT3.
 Currently still suffering from some annoying bugs, but works.

 kLAME 2.0.6